Booklordofthedings/Booklordofthedings/README.md

 ![The Booklordofthedings banner](https://github.com/Booklordofthedings/Booklordofthedings/blob/main/githubprofileheader.png)

-# Hello Im Jannis   👋
+# Hello Im a Developer and Student   👋

 I am currently still a highschool student with a interest in most things in computer science.
 Right now I am focused on Game- and Webdev.